wilsonte-umich/wilsonte-umich.github.io/content/_newsfeed/2021-10-14-website-launched.md

 badges: null # e.g. person=John_Doe, project=project1 (no spaces)
 ---

-It has been a long time coming for us to develop a proper, modern web site to share our goals and research progress.
-Today we officially launched our new site!
+Today we officially launched our new web site to share our goals and research progress!

-We are up and functioning, but it will take us a while to enter all the necessary historical content and get everything connected.
-Apologies to anyone whose work is not yet posted.
+We are up and functioning, but it will take a while to enter all the necessary historical content.
+Apologies to anyone whose work is not yet posted or linked.

 If you are interested, we built the site on
 [GitHub Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages)
 using our [umich-labs](https://github.com/wilsonte-umich/umich-labs) Jekyll theme.
-Check it out if you like how the site works, it is freely available and easy to use.
+Check it out if you like how the site works, it is free, readily available, and easy to use.

 [
 ![Jekyll](https://jekyllrb.com/img/logo-2x.png)